cdhop/cryptopartyutah/_posts/2014-10-10-setting-up-a-tor-hidden-service.md

 #### Step 2: Install a Web Server

 In most cases, a hidden service is just a website accessible through Tor.
 As with any other website, we will need a webserver.
 Any webserver will do the job, but there are some special considerations associated with running a hidden-service.

 Probably the most important is to configure the webserver to only answer queries from the host itself.
 It will still 'work' if you don't do this, but it could defeat your efforts to be anonymous if your site can be reached from outside the Tor network.
-Additionally, placing the webserver inside it own virtual machine could help mitigate the security risks associated with running a hidden service.

 Because there are many different webservers, and several tutorials available, I will not go into any further details on how to configure them.

-Note: Your hidden service does not need to be a website, it could be any service commonly available on the Internet.
+Note: Your hidden service can be any service commonly available on the Internet (ssh, IRC, etc).

 #### Step 3: Configure the Hidden Service